bitcoinerswithoutborders/wp-installer/README.md

 wp-installer
 ============

+Some of the repositories this repository has as submodule are not public (yet).

+Contact dev@bwb.is if you should have access but have not.

 Our wordpress install repository.

 installation instructions:

     git clone git@github.com:bitcoinerswithoutborders/wp-installer
     cd wp-installer
-    make
+    make install

 this will:

 git clone git@github.com:bitcoinerswithoutborders/wp

-add all needed plugins and themes as submodules, init and update them
+add all needed plugins and themes as submodules or via wget, and git submodule update --init them.

-create the database needed for wordpress

-//todo:
-add .sql file with bootstrap data

-activate wordpress by

-setting the database user, password, server and other variables in it, regenerating the auth keys copying wp-config-sample.php to wp-config.php
+make will just update the environment each time you call it.